Managing Stress in the workplace is increasingly becoming an issue in today’s business environment.

 If you have any variable working pattern, it can be helpful to allow people to swap shifts with each other.
 If you have a large enough pool of staff, employees can book specific days off in advance if they wish to do so.

-If you notice that one of your employees appears to be under too much pressure from their job, it is worth taking the time to talk to them about it and see if they will open up and talk about the issue.
+If you notice that one of your employees appears to be under too much pressure from their job, it is worth talking to them to see if they will open up and talk about the issue.

-Although this might seem like a risky move, it is essential to remember that most people under Stress do not need managerial intervention to discuss their problems with you.
+Although this might seem like a risky move, it is essential to remember that most stressed people do not need managerial intervention to discuss their problems with you.

-If your staff feels comfortable talking to you about what is happening in their working life, they should be open with you rather than suffer in silence and become depressed or even sick.
+If your staff feels comfortable talking to you about what is happening in their work, they should be open with you rather than suffer in silence and become depressed or sick.

 4. Consider Flexible Work Schedules

-It is common for managers and company owners to believe that if they reduce the time their employees work each week – whether this is through reducing hours or allowing people to take time off – productivity will dip.
+It is common for managers and company owners to believe that productivity will dip if they reduce the time their employees work each week, whether through lowering hours or allowing people to take time off.
 Staff members will end up doing a worse job than they were initially capable of producing.

-However, research has shown that there can be a significant improvement in productivity levels when companies try out flexible work schedules.
+However, research has shown that productivity levels can significantly improve when companies try out flexible work schedules.

 It is important to remember that this does not necessarily mean reducing the number of working hours each week.
 Still, it can also benefit employees who work additional hours for alternative time off during the year.